Superstar (Madonna song): Artwork and release

 The accompanying artwork for "Superstar" was created by Brazilian graffiti artist Simone Sapienza, known as Siss.
 It was directed by Binho Ribeiro and Giovanni Bianco.
 On the cover Madonna wears a shorts with a whip, while a phrase reads; "The shorts says: 'let's have dinner!'.
 The whip says, 'but you must pay for'".
 A contest sponsored by Keep Walking Brazil project selected 30 proposed covers, and Sapienza was chosen by Madonna after being among the ten finalists.
 The creator said she did not know she was participating in a cover contest and explained, "My work is connected to the status of women.
 I like strong women, who work hard for what they think is right."

 "Superstar" was released as a promotional single in Brazil on December 3, 2012.
 Readers of Brazilian newspaper Folha de S.Paulo received a free copy of the single together with their newspaper.
 The single features the original album version along with a remixed version by DJ Eddie Amador.
 The song was also used in a television campaign for US TV channel Bravo, supporting its "Summer by Bravo" promotion including stars from its original programming.

+In January 2026, Madonna released the "Superstar" EP, which included the Eddie Amador remix, to digital download and streaming sites.